Capture of USS Chesapeake: Gunnery duel

-The two ships opened fire just before 18:00 at a range of about 35 m, with Shannon scoring the first hit, striking Chesapeake on one of her forward gunports with two round shot and a bag of musket balls fired by William Mindham, the gun captain of the aftmost of Shannons starboard 18-pounders.
-Chesapeake was moving faster than Shannon, and as she ranged down the side of the British ship, the destruction inflicted by the precise and methodical gunnery of the British crew moved aft with the American's forward gun crews suffering the heaviest losses.
-However, the American crew were well drilled and, despite their losses, returned fire briskly.
-As Chesapeake was heeling, many of their shots struck the water or waterline of Shannon causing little damage, but American carronade fire caused serious damage to Shannons rigging.
-In particular, a 32-pound carronade ball struck the piled shot for the Shannons 12-pounder gun that was stowed in the main chains; the shot was propelled through the timbers to scatter like hail across the gundeck.
+The two ships opened fire just before 18:00 at a range of about 35 m, with Shannon scoring the first hit, striking Chesapeake on one of her forward gunports with two round shot and a bag of musket balls fired by William Mindham, gun captain of the aftmost of Shannons starboard 18-pounders.
+Chesapeake was moving faster than Shannon, and as she ranged down the side of the British ship, the destruction inflicted by the precise and methodical gunnery of the British crew moved aft, with the American forward gun crews suffering the heaviest losses.
+The effect was not merely to damage the ship but to strip away the men required to fight and command her upper decks.
+The American crew returned fire briskly, but many shots struck the water or waterline of Shannon and caused comparatively little damage.
+American carronade fire did serious damage to Shannons rigging.
+In particular, a 32-pound carronade ball struck the piled shot for Shannons 12-pounder gun stowed in the main chains, driving the shot through the timbers to scatter across the gundeck.

 As the distance closed, the Shannon's gun crews and topmen kept up a relentless fire, and the unprotected quarter-deck became as uninhabitable as the surface of the moon.